Freedom Holding: History

 In 2021 Freedom Holding Corp. completed acquisition of American broker Prime Executions, Inc. The acquisition marked the company's initial entry into the U.S. markets.

 In 2021 Freedom Holding acquired Ticketon.
 In the same year Freedom Holding purchased Paybox for $11.5 million and the online supermarket Arbuz.

 In 2022, the American subsidiary Freedom Capital Markets received a license to conduct underwriting activities.

 In 2022, the holding company changed its auditor from WSRP and started working with Deloitte a "Big Four" accounting firm.

 In October 2022, Freedom Holding Corp. announced withdrawal from Russia by selling its assets to the local management.
 The company has finalised its withdrawal from Russia by February 2023.

 On April 24, 2023 Freedom Holding Corp. announced the acquisition of 100% shares in Aviata.kz and Chocotravel services from ChocoFamily Holding.
 The transaction amount is $32.3 million.

 In 2023, Freedom Holding Corp. completed the acquisition of LD Micro, a conference platform for small-cap companies, formerly owned by SRAX.

-In August 2023, Hindenburg Research released a report on Freedom Finance.
+In August 2023, Hindenburg Research released a report on Freedom Finance, which included allegations that the company was evading sanctions and compliance rules.
+The U.S. Securities and Exchange Commission and Department of Justice investigated related issues.
 An independent review by the legal team at Morgan, Lewis & Bockius and the forensic accounting experts at Forensic Risk Alliance concluded that the allegations were unfounded.
-In early 2025, Hindenburg was dissolved.

 In June 2024, the holding company completed a cross-listing of its securities on the AIX exchange.
 On October 1, 2024, Freedom Holding Corp. shares were included in the AIX Qazaq Index, representing a 15% weighting.

 In 2025, Freedom Holding launched QalamBalam, a media platform for children and teenagers created on the basis of the Qalam media group.

 In the same year, the construction of the Freedom Cloud data center began.
 It is intended to establish a transit data transmission channel between Europe and China through Kazakhstan.